beit-lachma/Pypot/docs/pages/quickstart.rst

 pypot Quickstart
 ================
-bethpypot is a simple TCP honeypot written in python Installation
+pypot is a simple TCP honeypot written in python

+Installation
 ------------